-What Is SEC Form N-PX?
+What is SEC Form N-PX?

 N-PX is a form that companies use to report proxy voting records.
 The form provides information about various aspects of voting, such as board elections, executive compensation and proposals.